AkankshaSingh1313/Secure-Vote-System/README.md

    5. End-to-End Encryption<br>

 <H3>Problem Statement</H3>
-<br>Design a secure electronic voting system that ensures the integrity, confidentiality, and authenticity of votes while maintaining voter privacy and preventing any form of tampering or manipulation.
-The system should be user-friendly, accessible, and scalable to accommodate a large number of voters while minimizing the risk of cyber-attacks and ensuring a transparent and verifiable voting process.
+<br>Construct a safe electronic voting system that protects voter privacy, guarantees vote integrity, confidentiality, and authenticity, and forbids any kind of manipulation or meddling.
+In order to handle a huge number of voters, reduce the danger of cyberattacks, and guarantee a transparent and verifiable voting process, the system should be easy to use, accessible, and scalable.<br>

 <H3>Solution</H3>